Battery & Engine issues are among the top complaints received by the NHTSA from vehicle owners

 We've fixed thousands of lemon problems.
 Message or call 877-795-3666 today.

-What to do if your 2021 Mercedes Benz E-Class is a lemon?
+What to do if Your 2020 Mercedes Benz GLS is a Lemon?
 Your Lemon Rights

-Lemberg Law has negotiated multiple deals for clients over the years.
-If you need help, call our Helpline and we will assess your case.
-It won’t cost you anything because the law says Mercedes-Benz has to pay the legal fees of lemon law cases.
+We have negotiated numerous settlement deals for our clients and initiated many class-action suits.
+It won’t cost you anything because legally, Mercedes-Benz must pay all the legal fees of lemon law cases.